JoannaMacDev/JoannaMacDev.github.io/_posts/2017-4-10-Delegates-And-Closures.md

 }
 ```

 Instances of this class will hold the name of the property within the subject that has changed.
 The `allProperties` static let is to allow us to use an instance of this class, with no name, to indicate that more than one property has changed; thus indicating that we need to examine the whole object to determine what has changed.
-We could also change the initialiser to take an array of Strings instead, an empty array indicating all properties had changed.
+We could also change the initialiser to take an array of Strings instead; an empty array indicating all properties had changed.

-The next thing we are going to need is a type of closure that will handle the change:
+The next thing we can declare is the type of closure that will handle the change:

 ```swift
 public typealias PropertyChangedEventClosure<senderT> = (senderT, PropertyChangedEventArgs) -> ()
 ```

-We don't actually need to use this typealias in this example, but it can be useful to see what the parameter types should be when we come to add a closure to handle the event.
+We don't actually need to use this typealias in this example, but it can be useful to remind us of what the parameter types should be when we come to add a closure to handle the event.

 #### The Main Event